 Many of these are smaller books or pamphlets; some are more lengthy books; and others are just short articles.
 This list should therefore be more digestible than the full Education Plan, particularly those with busy work or school schedules.
 All of them are available to be read online for free (links are provided), and many of them have already been published by Wellred and are available at www.wellredbooks.net .

-The following texts and books provide a good overview of the key ideas of Marxism:
+The following texts, books, and introductory articles below provide a good overview of the key ideas of Marxism:

 Theory of Marxism (Anti-Duhring) Click here to order.

 What is Marxism? (by Alan Woods and Rob Sewell)

 The ideas of Karl Marx (by Alan Woods)